rinazbelhaj/Data-Science/Recommender Systems.md

  ![alt+text](https://github.com/rinazbelhaj/Data-Science/blob/master/Images/FB-1.png?raw=true "Purchase History")

 Now he is back to our e-commerce platform to buy a few more t-shirts.
 His preference might or might not be same as before.
-He either buy a popular product which is currently in trend or he might stick to his original preference.
+He might either buy a popular product which is currently trending or he might stick to his original preference.
 Either ways, lets assume below is the first page to which he was redirected after applying the filters : Type - Poleras, Fit - Classic, Size - L.

  ![alt+text](https://github.com/rinazbelhaj/Data-Science/blob/master/Images/FB-2.PNG?raw=true "Home Page")